Charlie Machell: Youth career

-Club career
+Career

 Thisted FC

 After completing his studies, Machell attended trials with US clubs as well as a combine in New York with several Danish agents and coaches in attendance.
 He was then approached by an agent and also the head coach of Thisted FC who invited him on a pre-season trial with the club.
 Machell then signed his first professional contract after he penned a one-year contract with Thisted FC of the Danish 1st Division.
 In total, he made 19 appearances in the Danish second tier for Thisted FC in his one and only season with them.

 07 Vestur

 Machell then moved on to top flight Faroe Islands side 07 Vestur.

 Svay Rieng

 Machell then signed for Cambodian side Svay Rieng FC for the 2019 C-League season.
 He helped the team to an unbeatable tally of 65 points from 25 games, sealing up the title for the provincial side.